CGIF Brand Story

 • Do... remember that LinkedIn tone is more fun and casual, while professional documents such as letters are written in business fashion

-CGIF Brand Voice Don'ts:
+CGIF Inappropriate Brand Voice

-• Don't... use casual abbreviations like LOL or OMG
+• Don't... use casual abbreviations like LOL or OMG when posting or speaking publicly on behalf of CGIF

 • Don't... forget to spell out what the CGIF stands for on first reference (unless using LinkedIn)